Esperanto: Culture

-There are also shared traditions, such as Zamenhof Day, and shared behaviour patterns.
-Esperantists speak primarily in Esperanto at international Esperanto meetings.
+There are also shared holidays, such as Zamenhof Day (also known as Esperanto Book Day, December 15) and Esperanto Day (July 26).

-Esperanto proponents, such as Prof. Humphrey Tonkin of the University of Hartford, argue that Esperanto is "culturally neutral by design, as it was intended to be a facilitator between cultures, not to be the carrier of any one national culture".
+Proponents of Esperanto, such as Humphrey Tonkin, a professor at the University of Hartford, argue that Esperanto is "culturally neutral by design, as it was intended to be a facilitator between cultures, not to be the carrier of any one national culture".
 The late Scottish Esperanto author William Auld wrote extensively on the subject, arguing that Esperanto is "the expression of a common human culture, unencumbered by national frontiers.
 Thus it is considered a culture on its own."
-Critics have argued that the language is eurocentric, as it draws much of its vocabulary from European languages.

 Esperanto heritage

-Several Esperanto associations also advance education in and about Esperanto and aim to preserve and promote the culture and heritage of Esperanto.
+Several Esperanto associations also advance Esperanto education, and aim to preserve its culture and heritage.
 Poland added Esperanto to its list of intangible cultural heritage in 2014.